smallnest/rpcx/README.md

 **Notice: You can write clients in any programming languages to call rpcx services via [rpcx-gateway](https://github.com/rpcx-ecosystem/rpcx-gateway)**

+> If you can write Go methods, you can also write rpc services.
+It is so easy to write rpc applications with rpcx.

 ## Installation

 install the basic features: